rizveehasan19/Analyzing-customer-churn-in-Power-BI/README.md

 ✨New customers are more likely to churn compared to the old customers

-Please feel free to contact me for more details about the analysis or any feedback.
+Please don't hesitate to contact me for more details about the analysis or any feedback.